If your question is not answered by one of the FAQs on this list, please contact the Accommodation Office.

 Racks are available outside each hall for the storage of bikes.
 We do not allow bikes to be stored in hallways or stairwells within the residences.
-The University has a bicycle user group; visit the website and find out about more about the facilities on campus.
+Please email SHEsection@uclan.ac.uk about bicycle storage.

-Students living in University or private halls of residence will not be eligible for a permit, except Blue Badge holders who will automatically be eligible for a University Priority permit, or unless private car travel is a specific course requirement, you may also be eligible for a permit.
-All students are, however, eligible for a ‘weekends and evenings only’ permit.
-For further information please contact Car Parking.
-Plenty of alternatives to car travel on campus and beyond is available on the University’s sustainable travel pages.
+Students living in University or Leased halls of residence will not be eligible for a permit, except Blue Badge holders who will automatically be eligible for a University Priority permit.
+If private car travel is a specific course requirement, you may also be eligible for a permit.
+All students are eligible for a Weekends and Evenings permit.
+For further information please visit our Student Support page.

-Smoking is not permitted in any University buildings including halls.
+Smoking is not permitted in any University buildings including halls - this includes vaping.

 You do not need to move your belongings during the vacations.

-Yes, all University owned and leased hall provide internet and wi-fi free of charge.
+Yes, all University owned and leased halls provide internet and WiFi free of charge.

 Anyone who is over the age of 18 and is willing to make payment of your accommodation fees, according to the obligations contained within the Accommodation Contract and Conditions of Residence which you agree to when accepting a room offer, if you should default.
 You must gain consent from your Guarantor before providing us with their personal details.
 Should you default in the payment of your rent or any other monies payable under the Accommodation Contract, your Guarantor will be expected, upon written demand, to pay all outstanding amounts due to the University.

-If, during your acceptance of a Room Offer, you do not pay your rent in full you will be asked to provide the name and email address of a guarantor.
-Once you have completed Acceptance of the contract an email will be sent to your Guarantor advising them of their nomination and what they need to do.
+If, during your acceptance of a room offer, you do not pay your rent in full you will be asked to provide the name and email address of a guarantor.
+Once you have completed acceptance of the contract an email will be sent to your Guarantor advising them of their nomination and what they need to do.
 Your contract is not completed until your Guarantor has accepted.